A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Embedding the spherical building at infinity in rank 2

-\end{theorem}
+\end{Theorem}

-\begin{remark} Such a spherical building at infinity exists {\em only} in the highly degenerate case of rank 2.
-The analogous construction for higher rank hyperbolic Kac-Moody groups would have to involve a new kind of structure beyond the theory of buildings, perhaps replacing Coxeter groups with some other class of groups. \end{remark}
+\begin{Remark} Such a spherical building at infinity exists {\em only} in the highly degenerate case of rank 2.
+The analogous construction for higher rank hyperbolic Kac--Moody groups would have to involve a new kind of structure beyond the theory of buildings, perhaps replacing Coxeter groups with some other class of groups. \end{Remark}

 Our strategy for the proof of this result is to follow the proof of Theorem~\ref{theorem:mainembedding theorem}, but since chambers consist only of points, there are some simplifications.
-On the other hand, we need a more precise characterization of the Borel subgroups stabilizing chambers in $Cham_\infty^\pm$.
-Thus we first study the existence of a spherical $BN$--pair with Weyl group $W_\infty$.
+We use results of Ronan--Tits~\cite{RonanTits94} about the stabilizers of twin ends.

 Recall that $A^{\pm}$ denotes the fundamental apartment in $\cB^\pm$ so it is a line in that tree with two ends.
+(See Figs.~\ref{figure:Figure3} and~\ref{figure:Figure4}.)
 Let $e_{i,\infty}^\pm$, $i=1,2$, denote the two ends of that line, that is, the equivalence classes of certain rays defined as follows.
-As shown in Proposition \ref{prop:root_group_actions_on_Fund_Apt}, for each $i=1,2$, $m\in\Z$, the subgroup $U_{(w_1 w_2)^m \a_i}$ fixes the end $e_{i,\infty}^\pm$ if we define
+As shown in Proposition~\ref{prop:root_group_actions_on_Fund_Apt}, for each $i=1,2$, $m\in\Z$, the subgroup $U_{(w_1 w_2)^m \a_i}$ fixes the end $e_{i,\infty}^\pm$ if we define